thumulakaru/Unit-1/Projects/project 1.md

 4. The electronic ledger is password protected.
 5. The electronic ledger is able to show records of a selected month.
 6. The electronic ledger shows the total of transactions divided into categories.
-7. The electronic ledger is able to show a graph of TRON's values.

 # Criteria B: Design